-Kevin K. Cholakian
+Kevin K. Cholakian, Esq.

-Kevin K. Cholakian was born and raised on his family’s farm in Central San Joaquin Valley, attending public schools in the Tulare and Fresno counties until his senior year in high school when he was awarded a full scholarship for Music Performance (French Horn) to North Carolina School of the Arts (a prestigious boarding school for the performing arts), in Winston-Salem, North Carolina.
+Kevin K. Cholakian was born and raised on his family’s farm in Central San Joaquin Valley, attending public schools in the Tulare and Fresno counties until his senior year in high school when he was awarded a full scholarship for Music Performance (French Horn) to North Carolina School of the Arts (a boarding school for the performing arts), in Winston-Salem, North Carolina.
 Mr. Cholakian then attended San Francisco Conservatory of Music on a Ford Foundation Scholarship from 1972-1973.
 After deciding on changing his career objectives, he graduated magna-cum laude with a B.A. in Philosophy in 1977 from CSUF (Fresno).
-From 1976 to 1978, he served as Chief Administrative Assistant to California State Senator Rose Ann Vuich (the first woman ever elected to the California State Senate) where he was responsible for the Central California field offices (covering Modesto to Bakersfield) and Fresno Field office and Sacramento legislative office.
+From 1976 to 1978, he served as Chief Administrative Assistant to California State Senator Rose Ann Vuich (the first woman ever elected to the California State Senate) where he was responsible for the Central California field offices (covering Modesto to Bakersfield) and the Sacramento legislative office.

 He received his law degree from the University of California, Hastings College of the Law in 1981.
-At Hastings, he was Executive Editor of the Hastings Communications and Entertainment Law Journal and was a Law Review Scholarship recipient.
+At Hastings, he was Associate Executive Editor of the Hastings Communications and Entertainment Law Journal and was a Law Review Scholarship recipient.

-Mr. Cholakian began his legal career as an employment and product liability defense lawyer practicing with the litigation sections of the management employment law firm of Littler, Mendelson, Fastiff & Tichy (1981-1983) and the product liability section of McCutchen, Doyle, Brown & Enersen (now McCutchen Bingham) both in San Francisco.
+Mr. Cholakian began his legal career as a litigator with the management employment law firm of Littler, Mendelson, Fastiff & Tichy and the product liability section of McCutchen, Doyle, Brown & Enersen (now McCutchen Bingham) both in San Francisco.

 Although almost exclusively representing defendants in civil litigation over the years, he tried, at the request of a colleague in 1994, Crow v.
 State of California, a 9 week Alameda Superior Court trial in which the jury awarded his client, Mr. Crow, a $9.5 million dollar verdict, thought at that time to be the largest personal injury verdict in Alameda County by a non plaintiff attorney in the last 20 years.

-Cholakian and Associates also serves as lead defense trial counsel for San Francisco, San Mateo, Oakland, Santa Clara Housing Authorities and also through their National carrier HAI, defending these governmental entities in their catastrophic premises, employment and ADA cases.
+Cholakian and Associates also serves as lead defense trial counsel for San Francisco, San Mateo, Oakland, and Santa Clara Housing Authorities and also through their National carrier HAI, defending these governmental entities in their catastrophic premises, employment and ADA cases.

 In 2006, Mr. Cholakian was the recipient of Farmers/Zurich Commercial Claims “Gladiator of the Year” award.
 The Gladiator of the Year award is presented annually by Farmers/Zurich in recognition of outstanding trial results in defense of individuals and small businesses.
 For the 2ndtime, he received the 2009 Farmers/Zurich Gladiator of the Year Award for trial work in 2009.
 In 2008, Mr. Cholakian received from Farmer/Zurich, Director of Commercial Claims, the Zurich Values and Visions Medallion for epitomizing core values of Respect, Integrity, Achievement and Social Responsibility.